shumwaymark/sentinelcam/README.rst

   *Dispatcher* for handling.
 Any other data is passed to the **camwatcher** internal logger.

 - *Dispatcher*.
 Handles object tracking event data.
-For each new event, a subprocess is started as a video stream subscriber to begin capturing the video.
+For each new event, a subprocess is started as a image stream subscriber to begin capturing images.
 All event tracking data is queued for permanent storage by the *CSV File Writer*.

 This design packs a fair amount of network I/O activity into a single thread of execution.
-To best exploit the multi-core architecture of the Raspberry Pi 4B, a child process is forked to capture and store the published video stream from each detected tracking event.
+To best exploit the multi-core architecture of the Raspberry Pi 4B, a child process is forked to capture and store the published images from each detected tracking event.

 The *CSV File Writer* runs in a separate thread of execution.
 This component is responsible for receiving queued data events and writing them into CSV-format text files based on the following